MattBixley/eri-support-docs/docs/Getting_Started/Coldfront/How_do_I_request_resources.md

 6. Finally **Submit** the request

+!!!**Note:**
-!!!Only current project members can be selected.
+    Only current project members can be selected.
 Project members and allocation members can be adjusted at a later stage.

 ### Awaiting request approval